 Diana recently retired from being an elementary school nurse for 25 years.
 Along with her husband, Bruce, they have relocated to Fort Collins from the Kansas City area.
 Now that Diana is finally here, working alongside her sister, Julie, it completes the dynamic and inspiration of My Sister Knits.
 She started knitting at the age of eight and her other hobbies include quilting, hiking, and birdwatching.
 Diana continues to grow in her knowledge of the ever-changing industry of knitting and is anxious to share that with you.

-Kimberly is an artist and maker with a degree in Fiber Arts from Colorado State University.
+Kimberly is an artist and maker with a BFA in Fiber Arts from Colorado State University.
 She is drawn to the colors and textures of yarns and is always seeking new ways to combine them.
 Kimberly loves the traditions of handwork, the community created by the gathering of makers, and the care and heart reflected in hand-mades.
-In her bag you will always find a bit of knitting, a notebook for writing down quotes and other words, and a tiny plastic pig named Lucille.
+In her bag you will always find a bit of knitting, and a notebook for writing down quotes , doodles and pattern ideas.

 Connie is a self taught, left handed knitter who loves a challenging pattern.
 After retiring from her accounting profession several years ago, she decided to dive back in to knitting.
 Connie met Julie 12 years ago while living in Cheyenne, WY and commuted to Ft.
 Collins for open knitting on Tuesday nights.
 In 2013 Connie and Dale moved to Ft.
 Collins as Dale was pursuing a new job.
 In November of 2015, after being a dedicated customer for many years, Connie became a part-time employee of the shop.
 Connie loves not only working with the diverse product inventory that My Sister Knits has, but also the interaction with all the customers, and knitters of every skill level.